Suri, Birbhum: Libraries

-The first library set up in Suri was the library of Birbhum Zilla School(established-1851).
-Then, "Ratan Library" was set up by Sibratan Mitra, a writer as well as the father of another writer, Gourihara Mitra, in Malipara, Suri.
-It had a vast collection of rare manuscripts, ancient statues, idols, coins, maps and images.
-All these were donated to the library of the Visva-Bharati University later.
-The Ramaranjan Town Hall and Public Library was set up in 1900.
-Now it is known by the name -"Vivekananda Granthagaar o Ramaranjan Paurabhawan (Viivekananda Library and Ramaranjan Town Hall)".
-This library cum town hall has been a witness to many a great and remarkable incident in the history of Suri.

-The District Library of Birbhum(established-1955), set up during the implementation of the first five-year plan, stands beside the Vivekanada Library and Ramaranjan Town hall.
+The first library set up in Suri was the library of Birbhum Zilla School (established-1851).
+Then, "Ratan Library" was set up by Sibratan Mitra, The Ramaranjan Town Hall and Public Library was set up in 1900.
+The District Library of Birbhum (established-1955), set up during the implementation of the first five-year plan, stands beside the Vivekanada Library and Ramaranjan Town hall.